 Devora Ashkenazy '14

-I am double majoring in Women, Gender, and Sexuality Studies and Religious Studies, and have been on the Dean's List.
-I am an Intercultural Resource student employee, a Residence Life Resident Assistant, a member of the Students Against Sexual Assault Club, the Diversity Commission, ALLies Club, Women, Gender, and Sexuality Studies Programming and Advisory Council, and have participated in the Vagina Monologues.
-I am also a volunteer with the Center for Public Service.
+Devora is double majoring in Women, Gender, and Sexuality Studies and Religious Studies, and has been on the Dean's List.
+She is an Intercultural Resource student employee, a Residence Life Resident Assistant, a member of the Students Against Sexual Assault Club, the Diversity Commission, ALLies Club, Women, Gender, and Sexuality Studies Programming and Advisory Council, and has participated in the Vagina Monologues.
+She is also a volunteer with the Center for Public Service.

 Timna Gonzalez '15

 Timna is a Health Sciences major and an employee at the Dive.